MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 #### Disaster recovery

 The design of a disaster recovery plan depends on the types of workloads and the ability to synchronize state of those workloads between different VDC implementations.
-Ideally, most customers desire a fast fail-over mechanism, and this may require application data synchronization between deployments running in multiple VDC implementations.
+Ideally, most customers desire a fast fail-over mechanism, and this requirement may need application data synchronization between deployments running in multiple VDC implementations.
 However, when designing disaster recovery plans, it's important to consider that most applications are sensitive to the latency that can be caused by this data synchronization.

 Synchronization and heartbeat monitoring of applications in different VDC implementations requires them to communicate over the network.
-Two VDC implementations in different regions can be connected through:
+Muliple VDC implementations in different regions can be connected through:

-- Hub-to-Hub communication automatically built into Azure Virtal WAN Hubs across regions in the same virtual WAN.
+- Hub-to-Hub communication automatically built into Azure Virtual WAN Hubs across regions in the same virtual WAN.
 - VNet Peering - VNet Peering can connect hubs across regions.
 - ExpressRoute private peering when the hubs in each VDC implementation are connected to the same ExpressRoute circuit.
 - Multiple ExpressRoute circuits connected via your corporate backbone and your multiple VDC implementations connected to the ExpressRoute circuits.